CSS Display and Positioning

 visibility and z-index

-controls whether an element is visible. z-index
+visibility controls whether an element is visible. z-index controls stacking order.

 <style>